Configure LDAP directory access in Directory Utility on Mac

 The existing computer record might be abandoned, or it might belong to another computer.

 Before you replace an existing computer record, notify the LDAP directory administrator to make sure that replacing the record doesn’t disable another computer.
 In this case, the LDAP directory administrator must give the disabled computer a different name and add it back to the computer group it belonged to.

 If the LDAP directory requires authentication to connect, select “Use authentication when connecting,” then enter the distinguished name and password of a user account in the directory.

 An authentication connection is not mutual; the LDAP server authenticates the client but the client doesn’t authenticate the server.

 The distinguished name can specify any user account that has permission to see data in the directory.
 For example, a user account whose short name is dirauth on an LDAP server and whose address is ods.example.com would have the distinguished name uid=dirauth,cn=users,dc=ods,dc=example,dc=com.

 Important: If the distinguished name or password is incorrect, you can log in to the computer using user accounts from the LDAP directory.

 Click OK to finish creating the LDAP connection.

 Click OK to finish configuring LDAPv3 options.

-If you want the computer to access this configured LDAP directory, add the directory to a custom search policy in the Authentication and Contacts panes of Search Policy in Directory Utility.
+If you want the computer to access this configured LDAP directory, add the directory to a custom search policy in the Authentication and Contacts options of Search Policy in Directory Utility.
 For information about creating search policies, see Define search policies.